 How to Winterize Asparagus

-Asparagus will turn brown and go dormant in the fall.
+Asparagus foliage will turn brown and go dormant in the fall.
 When this happens, trim down the stalks and foliage.
-Mix the foliage with a thick layer of mulch, as this will provide necessary protection against frost.
+Cover the roots with a thick layer of mulch, as this will provide necessary protection against frost.
 Before new growth starts sprouting in spring, remove and destroy this winter mulch mix, as it could harbor disease and pest eggs that can ravage your plants when the weather warms.
 Lay a new layer of mulch after removing the winter layer.

 How to Harvest Asparagus

 One of the most challenging things about growing asparagus is having to wait until plants are at least three years old before harvesting so they can fully mature and establish deep roots that will keep them alive for decades.
 While it can be hard to wait, it will be worth your patience to have healthy plants that reliably provide you with delicious vegetables for decades.